CHH/Concatenator.php/README.txt

 _____________
 E X A M P L E: Build all files on every Request

-Put this in a File and request it via a <script> Tag in your page:
+Put this in a File:
 <?php

 define("JS_PATH", realpath("path/to/your/js/files"));